jbc2313/rust_dice/README.md

 - If you roll a 7, you win!

 - You can choose how many dice to roll after starting the program.
-- if you choose any number besides 2, you will wont be playing the game, yoou will only be rolling the dice for simulation.
+- If you choose any number besides 2, you will wont be playing the game, yoou will only be rolling the dice for simulation.